openjournals/blog.joss.theoj.org/_posts/2020-07-01-minimum-publishing-unit.md

 - announcements
 ---

-> tl;dr – JOSS is introducing a new submission criteria whereby submissions under 1000 lines of code will automatically be flagged as potentially being out of scope, and those under 500 lines desk-rejected.
+> tl;dr – JOSS is introducing new submission criteria whereby submissions under 1000 lines of code will automatically be flagged as potentially being out of scope, and those under 500 lines desk-rejected.
 This blog post describes some of the motivations behind this decision.

 Sometime in 2020, JOSS will publish its 1000^th^ paper – an incredible achievement by a volunteer team of editors and reviewers.